TadeskiOne/GameOfLife/README.md

 ### Notice: PHP 8.1 is a minimal required version for running the game

-Before running the game, you need install the dependencies
+Before running the game, you need install the dependencies:

     composer install